-South Kensington station is a listed heritage site and a gateway to one of the capital's best-known cultural quarters and popular tourist destinations.
-It is one of the busiest stations on our network - about 34 million pass through each year.
+South Kensington station is a listed heritage site and a gateway to one of the Capital's best-known cultural quarters and popular tourist destinations.
+It is one of the busiest stations on our network - about 34 million customers pass through each year.

-Since 2015 we've been talking with the local community - residents as well as community groups, cultural institutions and the Royal Borough of Kensington and Chelsea - about plans to upgrade the station, and about development opportunities in and around the station.
+Since 2015 we've been talking with the local community - residents as well as community groups, cultural institutions and RBKC - about plans to upgrade the station, and about development opportunities in and around the station.
 Our discussions have helped to shape and develop our proposals.

 Benefits for our passengers and the local community include: